solution10/calendar/readme.md

 If you want to know more about Resolutions, check out the [Resolutions Section](http://github.com/solution10/calendar/wiki/Resolutions).

 Want to see how you can add Events to your calendars?
 You'll be wanting the [Events Section](http://github.com/solution10/calendar/wiki/Events).

-### API Docs

-From a checkout of this project, run:

-    $ make

-This will create an api/ folder for you to peruse.

 ## PHP Requirements